mikeal/fif/README.md

 fif is a **subset** of JavaScript.
 Various language features have been removed, no syntax or language semantics have been added other than additional standard functions.

 fif is a platform.
-Standard functions, a module system, and transpilers are included.
+Standard functions, a module system, and compilers are included.

 fif is accessible.
 The primary purpose of the language is to be as easy as possible to understand, learn, and teach.